eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 its use case.
 This is obviously a risk for the privacy of the user, and this risk must be mitigated.
-At least three approaches can in principle be used to protect the user against over-asking: the user approval mechanism discussed in chapter 4, technical measures in the Wallet Instance, and legal and organizational measures on Member State or EU level.
+At least three approaches can in principle be used to protect the user against over-asking: the user approval mechanism discussed in Chapter 4, technical measures in the Wallet Instance, and legal and organizational measures on Member State or EU level.